 Singer, songwriter, pianist, producer J’Aira Pryor is a creative musical force making powerful sound waves throughout Pittsburgh and beyond.
 She has a diverse musical background ranging from classical piano, gospel, pop, and rhythm and blues.
 She has impressively been able to fuse these sounds into her own brand of soul music successfully making her artistry memorable.

 As a child, J’Aira was blessed with many creative characteristics.
 Her grandparents recognized her gift early on and introduced her to the National Association of Negro Musicians (NANM).
 Seeing such musical excellence in her peers motivated her to study classical piano under Mrs. Rita Hilliard in her hometown Pittsburgh, PA.
-For the next ten years, J’Aira traveled with NANM across the country, and at thirteen performed ‘Tara’ from Gone with the Wind, claiming third place in the Youth Division Classical Piano Competition in Philadelphia.
+For the next ten years, J’Aira attended NANM conventions across the country and at thirteen performed ‘Tara’ from Gone with the Wind, claiming third place in the Youth Division Classical Piano Competition in Philadelphia.

 J’Aira took college by storm and wowed the campus by taking first place in the fall ’99 talent show singing and accompanying herself to “Over the Rainbow.”
-By day, she fulfilled her many academic and extracurricular duties.
-By night, she worked diligently on her music composition skills.
+By day, she fulfilled her many academic and extracurricular duties, but by night, she worked diligently on her music composition skills.
 Soon, it became ritualistic for her to stay in the practice studio until the wee hours of the morning, mixing her classical and gospel background with rhythm and blues.